swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 placed in the `.gitignore` file).
 We intend to leave it to package authors to decide which use case is best for their project.

-In the presence of a `Package.pins` file, the package manager will respect the pinned dependencies recorded in the file whenever it needs to do dependency resolution (e.g., on the initial checkout or when updating).
+In the presence of a top-level `Package.pins` file, the package manager will respect the pinned dependencies recorded in the file whenever it needs to do dependency resolution (e.g., on the initial checkout or when updating).

 The pins file will not override Manifest specified version requirements and it will be an error (with proper diagnostics) if there is a conflict between the pins and the manifest specification.

+The pins file will also not influence dependency resolution for dependent packages;
+for example if application A depends on library B which in turn depends on library C, then package resolution for application A will use the manifest of library B to learn of the dependency on library C, but ignore any `Package.pins` file belonging to library B when deciding which version of library C to use.

 ## Detailed Design